Thomas-VWD/Portfolio-tvw/src/content/work/Project-One.md

   - HTML5 & CSS3
 ---

-During this first project, the objective was to initiate collaborative coding within the project, learn how to use Git & GitHub, and face our first merge!
+> During this first project, the objective was to initiate collaborative coding within the project, learn how to use Git & GitHub.

+We face our first merge!
 It was a confusing experience, causing some CSS-related challenges...
 However, we gained significant insights from overcoming these difficulties.

-So, what did the project involve?
+##### So, what did the project involve?

 - Creating a static mobile-first web page.
 - Applying the knowledge we had acquired up to that point: